Cameo Celebrity App: Will Birthday Wishes From Snoop Dogg Mean A Big Investor Payday?

 Cameo's business has grown sevenfold from last year, with an estimated market valuation of $300 million, according to analytics firm PitchBook.
 Venture capitalists are watching closely.

-"Cameo is on a tear," said Iya Fushman with the Silicon Valley firm Kleiner Perkins, which has invested in Cameo."I don't know of many places where you can get paid a few hundred bucks for doing literally 30 seconds of work."
+"Cameo is on a tear," said Ilya Fushman with the Silicon Valley firm Kleiner Perkins, which has invested in Cameo."I don't know of many places where you can get paid a few hundred bucks for doing literally 30 seconds of work."

 'Tiger King' activist brought in $100,000 in one week